why-not-try-calmer/feedo/README.md

 The bot does not require any permission; it just need to be a member of the group to which it posts updates.

+For the exhaustive list of commands, see this [document](/COMMMANDS.md).

 __Getting started__:

 1. Start a chat with the bot (1-1 chat) or invite it to any chat (group or private).
 The bot listens only to messages using commands defined for it.